 Having successfully completed this module you will be able to:

-- Have a systematic knowledge of CBT models for specific presentations - anxiety
+- Demonstrate a systematic knowledge of CBT models for specific presentations - anxiety

-- The module will cover the following anxiety disorders: specific phobias, panic disorder, social anxiety disorder, obsessional compulsive disorder, post-traumatic stress disorder, generalised anxiety disorder, and health anxiety.
+As applied to anxiety presentations: specific phobias, panic disorder, social anxiety disorder, obsessional compulsive disorder, post-traumatic stress disorder, generalised anxiety disorder, and health anxiety.

 Learning and Teaching